Regulations and policy documents

 Wadham College values

-Wadham has a proud tradition of being at the forefront of advancing equality of opportunity, and celebrates vigorous debate, independent thought, and academic excellence.
+Wadham has a cherished tradition of being at the forefront of advancing equality of opportunity, and celebrates vigorous debate, independent thought, and academic excellence.
 We seek to create a welcoming, accessible, and secure environment in which to work, study, live, and visit.
 Our community embraces people of all ages, backgrounds, races/ethnicities, nationalities, beliefs (including religious beliefs), genders, sexualities, dis/abilities, and appearances.
-This diversity, underpinned by mutual respect and consideration, enriches us all.
+This inclusiveness, underpinned by mutual respect and consideration, enriches us all.

 The College takes note and where applicable, follows the University Purchasing Procedures.Purchasing procedure